dfsp-spirit/anonsurfer/README.md

 * `mri/rawavg.mgz`
 * `mri/orig/001.mgz`

+# Metadata dropping

+Run the script `run_dropmd.bash` to use the metadata dropping pipeline.

 ## A warning on the metadata

 These scripts try to remove the ID from all standard output files in the follwoing sub directories: `mri`, `surf`, `stats`, `label`.
 The files in other sub directories are **not** handled, and some of them definitely contain the ID.
+The idea is to remove the ID from all data files that are shared with other scientists.

 We checked the file formats  of various (ASCII and binary) FreeSurfer v6 output file formats for the IDs, but there is absolutely no guarantee that we did not miss anything, or that the scripts work with other FreeSurfer versions.